How to Find Out if Your Car Has a Timing Chain or Timing Belt

 A timing belt is typically made of reinforced rubber, which can stretch and crack with old age.
 It is found outside the engine and is usually quieter than a timing chain.

-How to tell if your car has a timing belt or chain
+How to tell if your car has a timing belt or timing chain

 The easiest way to find out which timing component your car has is to check your owner's manual.
 If you've lost it or don't have access to it, the other option is to have a look in the engine bay.